hivdb/chiro-cms/resources/covid-review.md

 Rogers et. al. screened >1000 antigen-specific antibodies from the B cells of 22 convalescent patients[^10.1101/2020.05.11.088674].
 They reported a positive correlation between cell surface spike binding and live replication virus neutralization for plasma as a whole but not for individual MAbs.
 Indeed, only a small proportion of RBD-binding MAbs were neutralizing.
 Their neutralizing MAbs were found to bind to three non-competing RBD epitopes, they refer to as RBD-A, RBD-B, and RBD-C. Their neutralizing MAbs that did not bind to the RBD generally showed poor neutralizing activity.
 One MAb CC12.1 was found to prevent weight loss in Syrian hamsters challenged with SARS-CoV-2[^10.1101/2020.05.11.088674].

 Wec et. al. screened a panel of SARS-CoV-2 S-reactive MAbs obtained in 2020 from the B cells of person with a history of SARS-CoV[^10.1101/2020.05.15.096511].
-Most binding MAbs were somatically hypermutated; 33% originated from IgA+ B cells and 66% from IgG+ B cells.
+Most MAbs were somatically hypermutated; 33% originated from IgA+ B cells and 66% from IgG+ B cells.
 Most of the low-affinity MAbs showed cross-reactivity with one or more HCoV S proteins.
 Most of the MAbs competed only with hACE2, three competed only with CR3022, four competed with both hACE2 and CR3022, and seven did not compete with hACE2 or CR3022.
 Several of the RBD-binding MAbs displayed SARS-CoV-2 neutralizing activity at concentrations of about 1 μg/ml in pseudovirus entry assays.

 Ejemel et al. screened a panel of SARS-CoV RBD-targeting MAbs isolated from transgenic mice expressing human immunoglobulin genes and identified MAb362 which high SARS-CoV-2 binding affinity[^10.1101/2020.05.15.096719].
 Binding affinity was approximately 40-fold higher for a cloned IgA version of MAb362.
 In contrast to other SARS-CoV / SARS-CoV-2 cross-reactive MAbs, the MAb362 epitope overlapped entirely with the hACE2 epitope.